XPRNetwork/ts-smart-contract-docs/src/contract-sdk/api/print.md

 # Print

-Print functions are the Proton equivalent of `console.log` and will be visible in console when you run tests with LOG_LEVEL=debug
+Print functions are the XPR Network equivalent of `console.log` and will be visible in console when you run tests with LOG_LEVEL=debug

 ## print